How safe is your money in KiwiSaver?

 But, the actual difference will be much more, considering your balance doesn’t stay constant through the year as regular contributions from you, your employer and the Government are being added on to the fund.
 So your gains and losses will be amplified to that degree.

 It’s not right to say this is the first time investment losses have been seen before in the short history of KiwiSaver.
 In fact, it was not long after KiwiSaver was set up in 2007 that the global financial crisis came along.
 But the difference between the impact of recent volatile markets and the impact of the global financial crisis is that back then savings balances in most KiwiSaver accounts were minimal, meaning the effect of a loss would not have been as obvious or dramatic as now.

-So how safe is your money in KiwiSaver and should you be worried about recent gyrations?
+So how safe is your money in your KiwiSaver account, and should you be worried about recent gyrations?
 For as long as you are invested, take it that you will see some degree of swings between gains and losses.
 By how much, will depend on what your fund is invested in.
 As long as you don’t need to withdraw your savings immediately, these losses are only on paper.
 Over longer periods of time there is a greater likelihood that these funds will recover their losses.